As Minnesota awaits COVID-19 vaccines, questions remain about long-term effects

 Pressure on the state's hospitals has eased somewhat.

-Hospitalizations of COVID-19 cases has dropped slightly, with 1,187 patients receiving noncritical care, a one-day decrease of 5%.
+COVID-19 hospitalizations have dropped slightly, with 1,187 patients receiving noncritical care, a one-day decrease of 5%.

 An additional 358 were in intensive care units, a decrease of one from the previous day.